Freddsle/fedRBE/docs/reproduce.md

 _Note: The preprocessing steps and centralized correction are already implemented in the provided notebooks.
 It is possible to skip this step completely and use the provided corrected data._

-### 4. Comparing Federated and Central Corrections
+### 4. Comparing federated and central corrections

 Use the provided script to analyze and compare the results of federated and centralized batch effect corrections.